 5 Fascinating Realities of Tech in China

 As the world’s most populous nation and second largest economy, not a day goes by in China without its fair share of ground-breaking technology innovation.
-Yet, obsessed as we are with our own navels, we in the West rarely take the time to analyse and process what little information we may gather in between Trump-bashing sessions.
+Yet, obsessed as we are with our own navels, we in the West rarely take the time to analyse and process what little information we may gather in between Trump-bashing sessions (Or Biden if you're reading this after January 2021).
 Fear not, The Pourquoi Pas is here to help: below is all you need to avoid the usual stereotypical platitudes at your next international dinner party.

 1. Dominance of Tech Entrepreneurship

 A few years ago, “Chinese innovation” mainly meant copycats and counterfeits.
 No more (ish).
-As of December 2017, China holds four spots out of ten on the world’s most valuable unicorns’ list (Didi Chuxing, Xiaomi Corp, Lu.com and Meituan-Dianping: shout-out if you can tell me what they do without using Google) and accounts for 46% of the list’s combined valuation, as opposed to 1 spot and 28% just 3 years prior.
-China is now home to 55 unicorns out of 214 worldwide, many of which operate in fertile fields such as medicatech, A.I., transportation, retail and the internet of things.
+As of December 2020, China holds five spots out of ten on the world’s most valuable unicorns’ list (ByteDance, Didi Chuxing, Kuaishou, Yuanfudao and DJI Innovations: shout-out if you can tell me what they do without using Google) and accounts for 33% of the list’s combined valuation, as opposed to 1 spot and 28% just 5 years prior.
+China is now home to 122 unicorns out of 515 worldwide, many of which operate in fertile fields such as medical tech, A.I., transportation, retail and the internet of things.

 The driving force behind these changes is an audacious, talented and globally minded generation of entrepreneurs.
 They are propped up by 3 macrotrends:

 The Chinese economy is large enough to let firms attain massive scale just by operating at home.
 It helps that the country is more homogeneous than Europe and that its infrastructures (such as roads and wireless broadband) are modern and regularly improved, unlike in America.